Solid minerals sector neglected for long, says Tinubu – The Sun Nigeria

 From Charity Nwakaudu, Abuja

-President Bola Tinubu has restated that the era of exporting raw mineral resources in Nigeria is over.
+President Bola Tinubu has restated that the era of exporting raw mineral resources from Nigeria was over.

-President Tinubu while speaking at the 8th edition of the Nigerian mining week ,held in Abuja, yesterday lamented that the solid mineral sector have been neglected for years.
+President Tinubu while speaking at the 8th edition of the Nigerian Mining Week held in Abuja, yesterday lamented that the solid mineral sector has long been neglected.

-Tinubu who was represented by the Secretary General of the Federation George Akume stressed the Nigeria would maintain policy consistency to ensure that there must be value addition on mineral resources to control waste of economic resources.

-“The theme of this year’s Nigeria Mining Week, “Capitalizing On Nigeria’s Critical Mineral Resources For Its Growth,” resonates deeply with our aspirations for our beloved nation which is endowed with an abundance of mineral resources, is set for a great leap of transformation.
+“The theme of this year’s Nigeria Mining Week, “Capitalising On Nigeria’s Critical Mineral Resources For Its Growth,” resonates deeply with our aspirations for our beloved nation which is endowed with abundance of mineral resources, is set for a great leap of transformation.

 “If we manage these resources judiciously and responsibly, they can serve as the engine of our economic growth, offering employment opportunities and enhancing the well-being of our citizens”

-“Nigeria is endowed with valuable solid minerals like Limestone, Gold, Baryte, Bitumen, Lead-Zinc, Coal, and Iron Ore, to mention but a few.
-This natural wealth indicates a significant reservoir poised for exploration and development and these resources can potentially reduce our dependence on oil revenues, diversify our economic base, serve as the bedrock of sustainable development across various sectors, and provide significant job creation opportunities’ Dr. Alake noted.
+“Nigeria is endowed with valuable solid minerals like limestone, gold, baryte, bitumen, lead- zinc, coal, and iron ore, to mention but a few.
+These natural wealth indicate a significant reservoir poised for exploration and development and these resources can potentially reduce our dependence on oil revenues, diversify our economic base, serve as the bedrock of sustainable development across various sectors, and provide significant job creation opportunities’ Dr. Alake noted.

 “Recent years have witnessed commendable efforts to revitalize the Mining Sector.
 We have worked diligently to streamline regulatory processes, create an attractive investment climate, and instill confidence in domestic and international investors”